 - Scheduling backup and maintenance for SQL Server Express (without built-in backup policies)

-- Scheduling backup and maintenance for SQL Server Std and Ent (not available on Express Edition)
+- Scheduling backup and maintenance for SQL Server Standard and Enterprise (not available on Express Edition)

 How to restore the system?